 This special way to carve a pumpkin is perfect for Christian schools, Sunday School classes, etc. It relates the pumpkin carving experience with Jesus.

-Instead of cutting a hole in the top of the pumpkin, cut a heart shape in the back.
-Ask the students what shape you are carving.
+Ask the students what shape you drew.
 Explain that they should take Jesus into their heart and love him with their whole heart.
-The children may sing “Jesus Loves Me” or “Jesus Loves the Little Children of the World” while you are carving the heart shape.

-Show the children the “yucky” looking pulp inside the heart and explain that it doesn’t make the heart look very nice.
+Show the children the “yucky” looking pulp inside the heart and say that it doesn’t make the heart look very nice.
 Explain that the pulp is like our “yucky” sins and we don’t feel very nice when we sin.